20th Engineer Battalion: War in Afghanistan

 The 20th Engineer Battalion was deployed to Afghanistan in 2010 as part of the International Security Assistance Force (ISAF), a component of the North Atlantic Treaty Organization (NATO).
 The battalion was responsible for clearing routes and areas of explosive devices, primarily in the provinces of Kandahar, Zabul, and Helmand.
 They were visited by the Chairman of the Joint Chiefs of Staff during their deployment.
 The battalion returned to Fort Hood in January 2011.

 The 20th Engineer Battalion was redeployed to Afghanistan in October 2012 as a multi-functional task force for conducting combat missions, clearing routes, and participating in construction missions.
 Many and diverse engineer companies, including National Guard units from Massachusetts, Wisconsin, North Carolina, and Florida, and an active-duty company from Fort Campbell, Kentucky, were assigned to the task force.
 The task force spent a considerable amount of time training engineers of the Afghan National Army.
 The battalion returned to Fort Hood in July 2013.

+2014-2019 the 20th EN BN deployed to Afghanistan, Romania, and the southern border mission.